cjybadbed/LanguageNotes/Latin/day2.md

     |acc.|alacr-e|alacr-ia|
     |abl.|alacr-ī|alacr-ibus|

-Note that some consonant stem ones still have *-e* in the ablative singular, *-um* in the genitive plural, and *-a* in the nominative and accusative neuter plural.
+Note that consonant stem ones still have *-e* in the ablative singular, *-um* in the genitive plural, and *-a* in the nominative and accusative neuter plural.

 - masculine/feminine: